 Etymologically, Ecclesiology simply means the doctrine of the church and the church in question has different connotations or meaning from biblical, historical, patristic, medieval, reformation, enlightenment and up to the present era.
 The word church like its cognate forms kirche comes from the Greek adjective kuriakon which implies the house of the Lord and the New Testament word ekklesia is used for a public assemblage summoned by a herald (Horton, 2006:182).
-The Ekklesia in question is from two compound Greek words "EK" (out of) and "Kaleo" meaning 'to call' or 'summon', therefore, Ekklesia means "to call out" or "a called out group"; this implies that the church or ecclesiology means the called out of darkness and cultural bias, into the light of God (Aremu, 2016:194).
+The Ekklesia in question is from two compound Greek words "EK" (out of) and "Kaleo" meaning 'to call' or 'summon', therefore, Ekklesia means "to call out" or "a called out group"; this implies that the church or ecclesiology means the called out ones (irrespective of sex or gender), that is those called out of darkness and cultural bias, into the light of God (Aremu, 2016:194).